tigerzhang/bArt/CANVAS_IMPLEMENTATION.md

       - Focus handling: when a panel or toolbar receives keyboard input, the canvas stage loses keyboard navigation focus; however common shortcuts (zoom, pan, tool toggles) should be supported globally by listening on the window key events.
   - Left and right panels should float above the canvas and not consume layout space by default, but both panels are docked by default in the example implementation; users can undock them to float as overlays.
     - The canvas also features a vertical, floating tool palette on the left (stacked circular icons) for quick actions (plus to add asset, text, pencil/draw, layers).
 Each icon opens the respective tool modal or toggles tool state.
-    - Canvas should cover the browser view (100% width and height minus the app's top bar), resize on window changes, and be scrollable when the content exceeds the visual area.
+    - Canvas should cover the browser view (100% width and height); toolbars and panels overlay the canvas and do not reduce the available canvas area.
+Resize on window changes and make the canvas scrollable when content exceeds the visual area.
     - Left and right panels should float above the canvas, aligned to the left and right edges respectively, and not consume layout space; they should remain interactive but visually overlay the canvas.
       - Panels should support auto-hide (collapse) toggles accessible in the toolbar to quickly hide/show floating panels.
       - Left and right panels can be docked to the left and right edges of the layout (always visible).
 Docking makes the layout a normal split — left panel, canvas center, right panel — instead of overlaying the canvas.
       - Panels and canvas are responsive: panel widths are computed at runtime from the viewport width (example: left panel ~18% of width clamped to 200–360px, right ~20% clamped to 240–420px).
 When a panel is hidden while docked the column collapses and the canvas expands to match the viewport.
 Panels that are undocked float as overlays and receive a width computed the same way.
       - Add a toolbar action `Fit viewport` that computes the bounding box of the visible layers and zooms/pans the stage to show content within view.
-Add toolbar toggles to dock/undock each panel and to auto-hide them.
+Note: the `TopBar` has been removed to keep the canvas uncluttered — `Fit viewport` is accessible from the `ZoomMenu` and top-level layout actions are being consolidated into contextual toolbars.
 - Selection
   - Single-click to select.
 Shift+click to multi-select.
 Click+drag to marquee select.
   - Transform with `Transformer`, anchors for rotation/scale.
 Allow numeric input in `Inspector`.